olivier3lanc/Frontend-links/README.md

 * [Hoppscotch - Open source API development ecosystem](https://hoppscotch.io/fr/) Helps you create requests faster, saving precious time on development.
 * [readme.so](https://readme.so/fr) Use readme.so's markdown editor and templates to easily create a ReadMe for your projects
 * [All – Tiny Helpers](https://tiny-helpers.dev/) A collection of free single-purpose online tools for web developers...
-* [Coding
-on CSS-Tricks](https://coding-fonts.css-tricks.com/) Information about coding fonts: designers, character charts, features, and more.
+* [Coding on CSS-Tricks](https://coding-fonts.css-tricks.com/) Information about coding fonts: designers, character charts, features, and more.
 * [My current HTML boilerplate](https://www.matuzo.at/blog/html-boilerplate/) Every element I use for the basic structure of a HTML document, with explanations why.
 * [HTML Boilerplates](https://htmlboilerplates.com/) Build and download your HTML boilerplate in seconds.
-* [zerodivs.com](https://zerodivs.com/) This is an experimental UI editor for creating illustrations based applying styles (CSS) on a single HTML element.
 * [strftime reference and sandbox for Ruby, Python, PHP, and C programmers](https://www.strfti.me/) Quickly test date and time formats in a strftime sandbox with a handy reference.
 * [Appydev | Find awesome tools](https://appydev.co/) Appydev is a collection of awesome tools, resources, communities & podcasts for developers, designers & enthusiasts
 * [Favorite JavaScript utilities in single line of code - 1 LOC](https://1loc.dev/) Favorite JavaScript utilities in single line of code